-Survey of the evolutionary processes in the development of humans; origin and phylogeny of hominids; study of fossil hominids and the extinct primates; fossil evidence for human evolution.
-Prerequisite: ANTH 2080 or consent of instructor.
+Survey of the evolutionary processes in the development of man; origin and phylogency of hominids; study of fossil man and the extinct primates; fossil evidence for human evolution.
+(Formerly 345) Prerequisite: ANTH 2080 or equivalent.
 Recommended: ZOOL 1050.

 ANTH 3760.
-Primates Past and Present (3)
+Primate Evolution and Anatomy (3)

-Introduction to and description of modern primates, including diet, habitats, locomotion, and behavior.
-Discussion of their anatomy and its variation.
-Discussion of what is known about the evolutionary history of primates.
-(Formerly 346) Prerequisite: ANTH 2080 or consent of instructor.
+Evolutionary history of the primates with special emphasis on their anatomy and its importance to the study of primate behavior and evolution.
+(Formerly 346) Prerequisite: ANTH 2080 or equivalent.
 Recommended: ZOOL 1050.